robenkleene/software-references/ios/ios-camera.md

 - Tap the `f` in the upper right for more settings
 - A yellow box appears around the subject in portrait mode

+## Burst Mode

+- Left swipe on capture button to take a bunch of photos, i.e., burst mode